 Having difficulty and damage--are you ready? – is what our public schools call dyslexia.
 They cause it and then they label it.
 Then they say to the parents, it's your fault because you had a defective child!!!

 If you raise children in a house with lead paint, you can expect mental difficulties.
-It's very, very simple.
 Sight-words inflict cognitive damages comparable to those inflicted by lead paint.
 Keep children from eating lead paint; and children will no longer have these problems.

-The link below goes to an article called "Dyslexia is a Myth" on American Thinker.
+The link below goes to "Dyslexia is a Myth" on American Thinker.
 My original title was "Dyslexia--Bah Humbug."
 I liked this title, so I'm happy to use it here.